Typography

 bf-toc

-For table of contents styling, use the .bf-toc
+For table of contents styling, use the .bf-toc class on

 an ordered list.
-We recommend using the .bf-title-link
+We recommend using the .bf-title-link class on the links:

 <ol class="bf-toc"> <li><a href="#path" class="bf-title-link">1st level</a></li> <li> <a href="#path" class="bf-title-link">1st level</a> <ol> <li> <a href="#path" class="bf-title-link">2nd level</a> <ol> <li><a href="#path" class="bf-title-link">3rd level</a></li> <li><a href="#path" class="bf-title-link">3rd level</a></li> </ol> </li> <li><a href="#path" class="bf-title-link">2nd level</a></li> <li><a href="#path" class="bf-title-link">2nd level</a></li> </ol> </li> <li><a href="#path" class="bf-title-link">1st level</a></li> </ol>